 MOCA is committed to providing learning opportunities to people of all ages.
-Due to COVID-19, we have shifted all of our learning programmes to digital formats.
 Try our Learning at Home activities – a growing collection of simple, hands-on artmaking exercises.
 For teachers, check out our new Educator Resources to learn more about MOCA’s exhibiting artists and their work, either in the gallery or remotely in your classroom.
-Plus, we continue to offer TD Community Sundays, featuring free admission to the gallery on the last Sunday of the month, as well as an activity that you can enjoy at home.
+Plus, we continue to offer TD Community Sundays, featuring free admission to the gallery on the first Sunday of the month, as well as an activity that you can enjoy at home.

 An ongoing collection of hands-on art activities, which can be enjoyed from home or school.
 Suitable for all ages.

 MOCA’s Art Cart launches on Saturday, October 16 on a monthly basis!

 For the first Art Cart, you can participate in a range of activity prompts to engage with artworks from the GTA21 exhibition located on the ground floor, always free to the public, from 12 pm to 4 pm.
 The prompts are suitable for all ages.

 Be sure to check back to see when Art Cart takes place in November.